 - Learn new behaviors that replace old responses to non-nurturing environments

 - Acquire the self-confidence that comes from success and personal competence

 - Develop new interests and experience new kinds of social, work and civic opportunities

 - Achieve increased proficiency in academic, communicative, social, vocational and daily living skills

 - Maintain close relationships with family and friends

 - Expand their social networks

-In Massachusetts children and adults with special challenges resulting from conditions such as deafness, blindness, deaf-blindness, Lennox-Gastaut and Landau-Kleffner syndromes, Fragile X, CHARGE syndrome, Angelman’s disorder, trauma, pica, and polydipsia benefit from The Institute’s individualized assessments and treatments that recognize their uniqueness and reflect our compassion and respect for that uniqueness.
+In Massachusetts adults with special challenges resulting from conditions such as deafness, blindness, deaf-blindness, Lennox-Gastaut and Landau-Kleffner syndromes, Fragile X, CHARGE syndrome, Angelman’s disorder, trauma, pica, and polydipsia benefit from our individualized assessments and treatments that recognize their uniqueness and reflect our compassion and respect for that uniqueness.

 The provision of intense clinical supports based on the principles of Applied Behavior Analysis (ABA), is a vital component of our service delivery model.
 Within the framework of the philosophy of Positive Behavior Support (PBS), multi-tiered interventions are available for those who require additional supports to be successful in the environment.